Florin Tene: Club career

 In 1994, Tene went for a third spell at Dinamo, and then in the middle of the 1995–96 season he switched teams again, this time spending one and a half years at Rapid București.
 Subsequently, he had his only experience outside Romania, playing 10 games in the 1997–98 1.Lig for Karabükspor in Turkey.
 He returned to Romania at Steaua București.
 In one season with The Military Men, Tene won two trophies, including one where he kept a clean sheet under coach Mihai Stoichiță in the 4–0 victory against Rapid in the 1998 Supercupa României.
 Additionally, he made two appearances in the victorious 1998–99 Cupa României campaign, but without playing in the final.
 Tene played in the first half of the 1999–2000 Divizia A season at Rocar București and the second at Argeș Pitești.
-In the following season he went for a fourth spell at Dinamo where he made his last five Divizia A appearances, having a total of 275 matches with one goal scored in the competition, also totaling 15 games in European competitions.
+In the following season he went for a fourth spell at Dinamo where he made his last five Divizia A appearances, totaling 275 matches with one goal scored in the competition and 15 games in European competitions.